cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 * *Consensus waiting for transactions to become available*. `TxsAvailable()` returns a closed channel, so consensus doesn't block (potentially producing empty blocks).
-  At any rate, a configuration with the `nil` mempool and `create_empty_blocks` set to `false` will be rejected at the first place.
+  At any rate, a configuration with the `nil` mempool and `create_empty_blocks` set to `false` will be rejected in the first place.
 * *A new block is decided*.
   * When `Update` is called, nothing is done (no decided transaction is removed).
   * Locking and unlocking the mempool has no effect.